Russell Wilson: 2018

-With the Seahawks having lost many Pro Bowl starters in the offseason such as Cliff Avril, Michael Bennett, Kam Chancellor, Jimmy Graham, and Richard Sherman, and having star safety Earl Thomas injured in the beginning of the regular season, many considered the team a long shot to return to the playoffs.
+With the Seahawks having lost many Pro Bowl starters in the offseason such as Cliff Avril, Michael Bennett, Kam Chancellor, Jimmy Graham, and Richard Sherman, and having star safety Earl Thomas injured in the beginning of the regular season, many considered the team as fringe playoff contenders given the competitiveness of teams in the NFC.
 In addition to dealing with a re-tooled roster, Wilson also had a new offensive coordinator in Brian Schottenheimer, who replaced Darrell Bevell.

 Wilson was once again named as a captain for the Seahawks going into the 2018 season.
 He started the season with 298 passing yards, three touchdowns, and two interceptions in a 27–24 loss to the Denver Broncos in Week 1.
 In Week 3, against the Dallas Cowboys, he helped lead the Seahawks to their first victory of the season with 192 passing yards and two touchdowns.
 In Weeks 5–8, against the Los Angeles Rams, Oakland Raiders, and Detroit Lions, he had three consecutive games with three passing touchdowns.
 In Week 13, against the San Francisco 49ers, he had 185 passing yards and four touchdowns in the 43–16 victory.

 In Week 16, the Seahawks faced off against the top-seeded Kansas City Chiefs on NBC Sunday Night Football.
 Wilson out-dueled the season's eventual MVP Patrick Mahomes to lead the team to a 38–31 victory.
 This not only ensured another winning season for the Seahawks, but also defied early-season expectations by returning to the post-season after a one-year absence.
 Wilson finished the season with 35 touchdowns and a 110.9 passer rating, both personal and franchise bests.
 He also set career franchise records with most quarterback regular-season wins (75) and most touchdowns (196).
 As the No. 5-seed in the NFC, the Seahawks faced off against the Dallas Cowboys in the Wild Card Round.
 Wilson passed for 233 yards and one passing touchdown to go along with a rushing touchdown as the Seahawks fell 24–22.

 Wilson was named to the Pro Bowl for the sixth time in his career, replacing Aaron Rodgers.
 He was ranked 25th by his fellow players on the NFL Top 100 Players of 2019.